EU threatens France with legal action over Roma 'disgrace'

 The procedure gives EU states the opportunity to conform with the union's laws, but any failure to do so can lead to a case before the EU Court of Justice, which can impose fines.

-The commission would take France to task "for a discriminatory application" of the 27-nation European Union's freedom of movement directive, she said.
+The commission would take France to task "for a discriminatory application" of the 27-nation EU's freedom of movement, she said.

 "I will of course give the French authorities the right to submit comments on the new developments in the course of the next days.
 But I make it very clear my patience is wearing thin: enough is enough," Reding said.